martinResearch/PySparseLP/readme.md

 # Alternatives

 * Scipy's linprog. http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html.
 Only the simplex is implemented in october 2016.
 Note that it is possible to call this solver from within our code using *method='ScipyLinProg'* when callign the *solve* method.
+This method is implemented in python with many loops and is very slows for problems that involve more than a hundred variables.

 * Python bindings for GLPK here https://en.wikibooks.org/wiki/GLPK/Python.
 Might not be adapted to very large sparse problems as it use simplex or interior point methods.
 The installation is a bit tedious.